Aphelion Issue 294, Volume 28

 P&E Top TenP&E Top TenP&E Top TenP&E Top TenP&E Top TenP&E Top Ten

-Hello and welcome to the March 2024 issue of Aphelion!
+Hello and welcome to the May 2024 issue of Aphelion!

-The online streaming shows "Stupid O'clock" and "Last Man Standing" have been uploaded live to YouTube as well as several Facebook pages for over two years now.
+The online streaming shows "Stupid O'clock" and "Last Man Standing" have been uploaded live to YouTube as well as several Facebook pages for over four years now.
 They are basically live-streaming chat shows covering a range of topics, modeled on the types of conversations people have after hours at SF&F conventions.
 Joe McKeel and I have archives of past shows on our own YouTube channels.
 Check 'em out if that sounds like something you'd enjoy I've put links in our Features section that will take you to the YouTube archives of both shows.

-With all that said, it's high time I shut up and let you get to reading.
+It's high time I shut up and let you get to reading.

 Enjoy yourselves,